ellen-y-yan/mde_product_agent/README.md

 ## 🧠 How It Works

 - 🧾 **Schema-aware prompt**: schema is passed to guide valid fields
-- 🧩 **Retriever-enhanced examples**: relevant documents from all 3 indexes
+- 🧩 **Retriever-enhanced examples**: relevant documents
 - 🗣️ **LLM synthesis**: LLM generates clean, safe KQL code
-- 🧱 **Guardrails**: block invalid fields or hallucinated logic
+- 🧱 **Guardrails**: block invalid fields or hallucinated logic, some prompt engineering can be done here